operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/quickstart.md

 - [Install operator-sdk][operator_install] and its prequisites.
 - Access to a Kubernetes v1.11.3+ cluster (v1.16.0+ if using `apiextensions.k8s.io/v1` CRDs).
-- User logged with admin permission.
+- User authorized with `cluster-admin` permissions

 ## Quickstart Steps